pdebelak/peterdebelak.com/_posts/2014-10-31-recursion-basics-adding-numbers-in-an-array-with-javascript.md

 ---
 title: Recursion Basics - Adding Numbers in an Array with Javascript
+description: A basic guide to recursion in programming
 ---

 <p>Recursion can be confusing, especially for people new to programming.
 I thought I'd post a very simple example here to help beginners.</p>